yashkapadia09/all/README.md

 Medium's @dmccoy's sheets tutorial scripts: https://medium.com/@dmccoy/how-to-submit-an-html-form-to-google-sheets-without-google-forms-b833952cc175
 (They did not come with a license, so assuming this is OK to use)

+I have included a modified version of this script in "script" file This script needs to go be pasted into script section of google spreadsheet you want the questions and gratitudes to go to.
+Go to publish, deploy as web app.
+You'll need to allow anonymous/anyone to access in the permissions and give authorizations.
+The website URL you get back can then be used to submit questions/gratitudes.

 Background Image:
 https://pixabay.com/photos/pier-jetty-wood-water-trees-1209549/
 Free for commercial use